SK53/indicia-docs/site-building/warehouse/custom-attributes.rst

 Finally, save the attribute.

-If you are using the Drupal IForm module or Instant Indicia, then many of the forms Indicia provides for you to add to the page will automatically show a control allowing a value for this attribute to be input.
+If you are using the Drupal IForm module, then many of the forms Indicia provides for you to add to the page will automatically show a control allowing a value for this attribute to be input.
 However note that the control will only appear after you clear the Indicia cache on the Drupal website.